 Had chat not been available, the customer may not have had their questions addressed and may have abandoned the sale.

 More than just conversions

 Lucky Orange provided valuable information about visitor behavior leading to changes that ultimately impacted Temple and Market's bottom line.

-For most e-commerce brands, organic search represents 42% of site traffic and 40% of sales revenue.
+For most e-commerce brands, organic search represents site sales.
 For Temple and Market, organic search represents 85% of its traffic and 60% of its revenue.

 As a result, understanding organic search is at the top of Judith's list, and Lucky Orange fits the bill.

 While an agency handles traffic analysis for Judith, she still uses lucky Orange to look at where the traffic is originating and what patterns emerge, such as shopping habits or visits at a particular time of day.

 “I think it's crucial to try to be online to show that chat is live as much as is humanly possible,” she explains.
 “I would say the fact that visitors can see a live chat option helps with the trust factor - they can see a ‘real human' runs the store, even if they don't want to chat.”

 Those are Judith's own words of advice for other Shopify stores considering using Lucky Orange.

 “Lucky Orange is an invaluable resource for retailers to view customer data.
 I love to see where in the world people are visiting my store,” Judith said.
 “I watch to see what visitors are searching for and what they are adding - or not adding - to their carts.”